vacantplanet/boiler/README.md

 Boiler
 ======

-Boiler is a native PHP 8.1 template engine in the vein of [Plates](https://platesphp.com/).
+Boiler is a native PHP 8.1 template engine in the vein of [Plates](https://platesphp.com/), which uses PHP itself instead of a custom template language.

 > :warning: **Note**: This template engine is under active development, some of the listed features are still experimental and subject to change.
 Large parts of the documentation are missing.